20arnav/POPL_Project_Group7/README.md

 3. **Cross-Platform Compatibility:**
     - Ensure that the server application is cross-platform by addressing any platform-specific code.
 This may involve testing and adapting the codebase for different operating systems.

-4. **Performance Optimization:**
-    - Conduct profiling and performance analysis to identify bottlenecks and areas for improvement.
-Optimize critical sections of the codebase to enhance overall system performance.

 ## Advantages of Rust over C
 Please [click here](doc/Advantages_Over_C.pdf) to find the advantages of using Rust over C for a client server architecture.